Stakeholder Mapping: Methods, Benefits & Examples

 • Low power / high interest – Keep informed and maintain interest

-The model suggests that depending on where each stakeholder is positioned, you may need to engage with them more or less frequently, with more or less intensity.
-It presents a simple way to classify stakeholders and tailor your engagement strategy.
-But like the other models here, it also has its limitations.
+The model offers a simple way to classify stakeholders and tailor your engagement strategy.
+But like the other models here, it also has its limitations:

 4. Power-Predictability Matrix